 As Goodway Group VP of Enterprise Partnerships Amanda Martin told Econsultancy:

 “There are still a lot of siloed data sources … needed to map the customer experience.
 If you can unite them internally, the value of your first-party data is even greater.”

-What’s more, a data-driven approach won’t prove worthwhile if everyday marketers simply don’t understand how they can properly utilize their first-party data in segment-guided personalization tactics and individualized, one-to-one marketing activities.
+Simply put, a data-driven approach won’t prove worthwhile if everyday marketers (and other growth-focused teams) don’t understand how they can properly utilize their data.

-Five in six business leaders at enterprise brands cited data literacy as an essential skill they want everyone within their companies — including and especially marketing — to gain by 2025, according to an Experian Global Data Management survey.
+Five in six business leaders at enterprise brands cited data literacy as an essential skill they want their staffs to gain by 2025, per an Experian Global Data Management survey.

 Mastering data-driven marketing and unlocking new opportunities with a CDP

 Consent management capabilities.
 Multi-dimensional segmentation.
 Predictive modeling.

 Pure-play CDPs like BlueConic offer these capabilities (and others) to ensure companies can streamline their data-driven approaches and leverage their wealth of first-party data.

 Another lesser-known pro of the platform for marketers, though, is the (many) new opportunities it affords them regarding the growth of their team and long-term goals.

 The data-driven marketing teams with truly prosperous and profitable programs — and a user-friendly CDP to guide their efforts — routinely open up now avenues, so to speak, to advance their promotional efforts via strategic experimentation.